By The CSI Group, The CSI Group

 Above all, social proof has to feel authentic to be effective.
 To do that you have to establish consistency and trust with your audience.

-Once that has been accomplished, you can decide what kind of social proof you’re going to be implementing.
+Once that has been accomplished, you can decide what kind of social proof you’re going to implement.

 According to Nielsen, this is the most effective form of marketing, as 83% of consumers in 60 countries say that they trust recommendations over other forms of advertising.